 - Disrupting insulin signaling leading to insulin resistance

-- Cross-reacting with islet cells and destroy the pancreas affecting insulin excretion
+- Cross-reacting with islet cells and destroy the pancreas ability to excrete insulin

-- Promoting inflammatory cytokine responses which increase glycation
+- Promoting inflammatory cytokine responses which increases glycation (AGES)

 Our internal terrain or microbiome also plays a huge role in blood sugar regulation.

 Decreases in fiber intake, food sensitivities, SAD diet, alcohol, etc. can cause the gut to become permeable.
 This allows “bad” bacteria to flourish and generate inflammation while also having a direct impact on pancreatic function.
 High fat diets and fried foods in those with gallbladder problems also contribute to this dysbiotic state.

 For detailed information please checkout our articles on gut issues such as leaky gut.

 Research also indicates stress activates something called NFK-b activation.
 NFK-b is a protein that is normally kept under control, but if elevated, cause inflammation and a host of other issues.

 Symptoms are dependent on how severe the blood sugar dysregulation is but can include:

 - Impaired brain function after meals